-Public research in Austria is mainly university centered.
+R&I Policy Score: 5 Public research in Austria is mainly university centered.
 However, this is a challenging environment, as universities are overburdened by huge numbers of students, while researchers in some disciplines are overwhelmed by teaching obligations.
-The Austrian Academy of Sciences is in a critical situation, racked by internal disputes and plagued by insufficient funding.
-The Austria Science Fund (Fonds zur Förderung der wissenschaftlichen Forschung) is tasked with coordinating academic research, but has shown only partial success in this task.
+The Austrian Academy of Sciences is in a critical situation, plagued by insufficient funding.
+The Austrian Science Fund (Fonds zur Förderung der wissenschaftlichen Forschung) is tasked with coordinating academic research, but has shown only partial success in this task.
 Research funded by private corporations has little tradition in Austria, and at least in the near future, offers little hope of improving this situation.
 The deficiencies in public-funded research cannot be counterbalanced by privately funded operations.
+The whole sector is in acute need of more funding, but the budgetary situation and the growing shift of public funds from the young toward older generations, a trend driven by demographic change, make the outlook quite dire.

-This does not prevent excellent research in some fields.
+This does not prevent excellent research from being conducted in some fields.
 Important and significant innovations in disciplines such as biological science and medical research are still possible in Austria.
-However, the long-term perspective in particular gives reason for a pessimistic outlook.

-R&I Policy Score: 5 More broadly, links between industry and science are sound, and a high share of public research is funded by industry.
+More broadly, links between industry and science are sound, and a high share of public research is funded by industry.
 In contrast to basic research, industry-sponsored research is mostly aimed at the applied sciences and does not necessarily affect universities.
 Integration within international networks is strong, and a high share of the labor force is occupied in science and technology-related occupations.
 Business R&D is particularly strong in niche markets, often performed by specialized small and medium-sized enterprises (SMEs).
 Other pillars of Austrian business research include large companies, affiliates of foreign corporations, and the medium - to low-tech manufacturing sector.
 However none of the world's top 500 corporate R&D investors is based in Austria, according to OECD data.